joagre/ratatoskr/README.md

 ```

 The example above revisits familiar concepts from Java, including
-member variables and functions, access specifiers and modifiers, along
+member properties and methods, access specifiers and modifiers, along
 with a constructor and destructor, and the use of the this
 reference.
 No novel elements have been introduced here.

 Interestingly, the constructor is designed to call itself for the
-final initialization of its member variables.
+final initialization of its member properties.
 It's noteworthy how the
-constructor can use its member variables as named parameters in this
+constructor can use its member properties as named parameters in this
 self-referential call.

 To instantiate a struct `Foo` do this: